-The Group has not applied any new standard or interpretation that is not yet effective for the current accounting period (see note 39).
+The Group has not applied any new standard or interpretation that is not yet effective for the current accounting period (see note 38).

-The amendment to HKAS 39 and the issuance of HK(Int) 5 have had no material impact on the Group's financial statements as the amendment and the Interpretation's conclusions were consistent with policies already adopted by the Group.
-The other developments resulted in changes in accounting policy but none of these changes in policy have a material impact on the current or comparative periods, for the following reasons:
+The amendments to HK(IFRIC) 14 have had no material impact on the Group's financial statements as they were consistent with policies already adopted by the Group.

+The impacts of other developments are discussed below: